 Adaptive in Angular Tab component

-The following section explains about rendering Tab when its width exceeds the viewable area or particularly in a given width
+The following section explains how the Tab component renders when its width exceeds the viewable area or when constrained within a specified width

 .